 On the other hand, hunger can also be a reason you're waking up nauseous, Dr. Sonpal says.
 Your blood sugar drops when you don't eat any food over extended periods of time.
 Low blood sugar can cause you to feel faint or nauseated.

 If you wake up feeling extremely hungry, sweaty or shaky, that's a pretty clear sign you may be having some mild low blood sugar, according to the University of Michigan Medicine.
 But if you're experiencing more severe symptoms like muscle twitching or slurred speech, you may want to consult a doctor.

-In some cases, people living with diabetes may experience diabetic ketoacidosis, which causes your body to produce excess blood acids called ketones, Dr. Sonpal says.
+In some cases, people living with diabetes may experience ketoacidosis, which causes your body to produce excess blood acids called ketones, Dr. Sonpal says.
 When your body floods with ketones, it can also lead to nausea.
 If you have diabetes and experience these symptoms, you'll want to see a medical professional on the best way to handle them.

 The fix: You'll still want to avoid eating too soon before bedtime, but pick your foods wisely and eat slowly to help your body feel fuller, Dr. Sonpal says.

 Aim to get a good balance of macronutrients (carbs, protein and fat) to promote satiety and eat plenty of vegetables.
 Veggies are rich in fiber, which helps control your blood sugar levels.

 3. You Have Acid Reflux

 Gastroesophageal reflux disease, also known as acid reflux, happens when your stomach acid flows back into your esophagus (the tube that connects your mouth and stomach), according to the Mayo Clinic.
 This acid can cause pain and irritation in your esophagus.